Labeling images and text documents

 After you create the polygons for an image, select Submit to save your work, or your work in progress won't be saved.

-When annotating text, use the toolbar to:
+When tagging text, use the toolbar to:

 - Increase or decrease the text size